7396014720

 FLAP SURGERY

-Your teeth are at risk because of Gum disease.
-It began with the buildup of patch and tartar on your teeth, which may have resulted from insufficient brushing and flossing.
-Over time, the plaque and tartar have caused loss of the surrounding tissue around some of your teeth.
+Your teeth are at risk because of periodontal disease.
+It began with the buildup of plaque and tartar on your teeth, which may have resulted from insufficient brushing and flossing.
+Over time, the plaque and tartar have caused loss of the supporting tissue around some of your teeth.

-When patch builds up on a tooth, bacteria in the patch attack the bone around the tooth as well as the fibers, which connect the tooth to the bone.
-As the fibers and bone are destroyed, a pocket or space forms between the gum and the tooth- an ideal site for more patch to build up.
+When plaque builds up on a tooth, bacteria in the plaque attack the bone around the tooth as well as the fibers, which connect the tooth to the bone.
+As the fibers and bone are destroyed, a pocket or space forms between the gum and the tooth- an ideal site for more plaque to build up.
 Without proper hygiene, the process may continue, sometimes without symptoms, until the tooth is endangered.

-This surgical procedure is used by the periodontist to smooth / correct defects and irregularities in the bone surrounding the diseased teeth with the ultimate goal of eliminating spaces around teeth.
+This surgical procedure is used by the periodontist to smooth / correct defects and irregularities in the bone surrounding the diseased teeth with the ultimate goal of eliminating periodontal pockets

 Do not let the word “Surgery” scare you except in complex cases.

-Once the area is made numb with local anesthesia, gums are raised so that we can visualize the amount and type of bone loss.
+Once the area is made numb with local anesthesia, we flap / raise the gum back so that we can visualize the amount and type of bone loss.
 We can also visualize tartar that may be attached to the roots.

-Once the bone defects are re-shaped and your root surfaces are cleaned, the gum is placed back in its original position and stitches are placed.
+Once the bone defects are contoured and your root surfaces are cleaned, the gum is placed back in its original position and stitches are placed.

 Postoperative instructions are then given to teach you how to take care of the area so that as little discomfort will take place as possible.

-Gum is exposed for access to the bone and root.
+Gum is retracted for access to the bone and root.

 Gum tissue is sutured back around the tooth.

-After healing, the gum is tightly “sealed” around the tooth.
+After healing, the gum is tightly “seald” around the tooth.

 Post Procedure Instructions